ellesense/covid19gp/README.md

 ## functionality

-- Get rid of 'edit page'
-- admin has to approve user
+- add approved attribute to users. admin has to approve user before entries can be made
 - fix error messages